syntacticsolutions/Apple-Traction-Test/README.md

 0. Set the environment variables in `.env.example` and rename to `.env`

+0. Make sure that you set a user who has INSERT, UPDATE, SELECT, DROP, and CREATE permissionsn

 0. If you are running MySQL 8 or greater add these lines to your `my.cnf` file.

 ```bash